CartoDB/cartodb/doc/frontend/new-dashboard/README.md

 	Custom Vue plugins.
 There is only one right now to inject `$cartoModels` in every component to be able to use initialized UserModel and ConfigModel wherever we need them.

 - **router**\
-	Router configuration for pages within Dashboard.
+	Router configuration for pages within the Dashboard.
 It includes navigation hooks for loading data beforehand.

 - **store**\
-	State management configuration and store for the application which hold all the visualizations, user data, application configuration, etc...
+	State management configuration and store for the application which holds all the visualizations, user data, application configuration, etc...

 - **styles**\
 	Global styles for the application.
 Here we put common or styles that don't belong to any specific components, such as grid styles, button styles, and so on and so forth.

 - **utils**\
-	Set of functions to be used application-wide that perform a specific action like counting characters in array or things like that.
+	Set of functions to be used application-wide that perform a specific action like counting characters in an array or things like that.

 ## Bundles
 There are several bundles within the application that serve different purposes.